Updated on September 21st, 2025 Posted In: Gardening Know How

 Silver birches need careful pruning - don't cut too much off

-Birch trees need careful pruning – don’t cut too much off.
-About Trees shortened some branches and thinned out the canopy of the Himalayan birch on the left.
-They thinned the canopy of the younger Himalayan birch on the right.
+Birch trees need careful pruning.
+We couldn’t cut too much off the Himalayan birch on the left without damaging it as it is about 50 years old.
+About Trees shortened some branches and thinned out the canopy.
+They also thinned the canopy of the 10 year old Himalayan birch on the right.
 This will allow more light through both trees.

 Prune your trees gently - birch trees don't like heavy pruning